jshor/datebook/README.md

 | Chrome            | 14.0+        |
 | Android           | 4.4+         |

-* iCalendar (ironically) and Outlook do not work due to well-known file saving bug in Safari.
+* iCalendar (ironically) and Outlook do not work due to a well-known file saving bug in Safari.

 ## Bugs